UtsavDholiya05/My-Tasks/README.md

 Notifications are scheduled using Expo's notification API with a 10-second delay for demonstration purposes.
 In a production app, this would be configured with more practical timing options.

 UI/UX Considerations
--Responsive Design: All UI elements scale appropriately based on device dimensions -Color Coding: Different colors for priority levels make task importance instantly recognizable -Swipe Actions: Intuitive gesture-based interactions for common functions
+- Responsive Design: All UI elements scale appropriately based on device dimensions
+- Color Coding: Different colors for priority levels make task importance instantly recognizable
+- Swipe Actions: Intuitive gesture-based interactions for common functions

 Future Enhancements
--Task categories and labels
+- Task categories and labels
--Due dates with calendar integration
+- Due dates with calendar integration
--Recurring tasks
+- Recurring tasks
--Search and filtering capabilities
+- Search and filtering capabilities
--Cloud synchronization
+- Cloud synchronization
--Task sharing and collaboration
+- Task sharing and collaboration
--Analytics dashboard for task completion metrics
+- Analytics dashboard for task completion metrics